 electronic media and removable media are kept in a secured area under the immediate protection and control of an authorized employee or are locked in a secure place.
 When not in use, they must be returned promptly to a proper storage area or container;

-when not being used, documents containing PII and other sensitive information are stored under lock and key; and
+when not being used, documents containing SPI and other confidential information are stored under lock and key; and

-PII is stored on hard disks only if office-approved security access control devices (hardware and software) have been installed; are receiving regularly scheduled maintenance, including upgrades; and are actively being used.
+SPI is stored on hard disks only if office-approved security access control devices (hardware and software) have been installed; are receiving regularly scheduled maintenance, including upgrades; and are actively being used.

-Destruction of PII
+Destruction of SPI

 NLF: Boards and grantees must ensure that:

-when the retention period has ended, PII is destroyed, including degaussing magnetic tape and deleting electronic data, including archived e-mails and other electronic files;
+when the retention period has ended, SPI is destroyed, including degaussing magnetic tape and deleting electronic data, including archived e-mails and other electronic files;

 printed material is destroyed using a shredder or equivalent destruction method.
 Shredded material must be stored in opaque containers and in a secured or restricted area until removed for permanent destruction;

-recycling bins are not used for disposing of PII;
+recycling bins are not used for disposing of SPI;

-computer drives, mobile devices, and other electronic storage devices are wiped securely of PII before they are reissued to other staff or when they are designated for disposal;
+computer drives, mobile devices, and other electronic storage devices are wiped securely of SPI before they are reissued to other staff or when they are designated for disposal;

 when using a disposal company, safety measures are in place to maintain the security and confidentiality of files and equipment until they are destroyed.

-Protection against and Response to Possible Breaches of PII
+Protection against and Response to Possible Breaches of SPI

 NLF: Boards and grantees must ensure that:

-all contracts for services performed by non-Board staff include provisions relating to a breach of PII, including:
+all contracts for services performed by non-Board staff include provisions relating to a breach of SPI, including:

 clearly defined notification requirements;